guillermo1996/CovCoExpNets/docs/Data_preparation/Data_preparation.md

     the ENSEMBL notation and we translate them into HGCN notation.
-5. Z-Score normalization so that every gene follows a gaussian with mean 0 and standard deviation 1, so that every gene can be compared independt from the scale.
+5. Z-Score normalization so that every gene follows a gaussian with mean 0 and standard deviation 1, so that every gene can be compared independent from the scale.

-All of these steps are execute in the `dataPreprocess` function included in `CovCoExpNets`, where every step can be individually activated or deactivated.
+All of these steps are executed in the `dataPreprocess` function included in `CovCoExpNets`, where every step can be individually activated or deactivated.

 ``` r
 if(!file.exists(paste0(data.path, "data.combined.rds"))){